Textualize/textual/docs/guide/reactivity.md

     ```{.textual path="docs/examples/guide/reactivity/computed01.py"}
     ```

 Note the `compute_color` method which combines the color components into a [Color][textual.color.Color] object.
+It will be recalculated when any of the `red` , `green`, or `blue` attributes are modified.

-When the _result_ of this method changes, Textual calls `watch_color` which uses the new color as a background.
+When the result of `compute_color` changes, Textual will also call `watch_color` since `color` still has the [watch method](#watch-methods) superpower.

 !!! note

-    You should avoid doing anything slow or cpu-intensive in a compute method.
-Textual calls compute methods on an object when _any_ reactive attribute changes, so it can known when it changes.
+    It is best to avoid doing anything slow or cpu-intensive in a compute method.
+Textual calls compute methods on an object when _any_ reactive attribute changes.